cnrv/rocket-chip-read/tilelink/RegisterRouter.md

 ~~~

 ### class TLRegBundleBase
-*Base IO bundle for a register node*
+*Base bundle for a register node, used for interrupt wire connections*

 ~~~scala
 class TLRegBundleBase(arg: TLRegBundleArg) extends Bundle